florenceasitwas/site/index.md

 			<span class="icon fa-newspaper-o"></span>
 			<div class="content">
 				<h3>Orsanmichele</h3>
-				<p>One of the city's grandest examples of the Medieval and Renaissance connection between religion, politics, and art, the granary and later of Orsanmichele has an extremely complex history.
+				<p>One of the city's grandest examples of the Medieval and Renaissance connection between religion, politics, and art, the granary and later church of Orsanmichele has an extremely complex history.
 To help make sense of it, we've collected some sources here for edification.</p>
 			</div>
 		</article>
 	</div>